How To Treat Gum Recession

 - Less discomfort after the procedure.

 - No scalpels.

 Pocket depth reduction, regeneration, soft tissue graft, and the Pinhole Surgical Technique are the three standard treatment options for gum recessions.

 Start your day

 How Can I Prevent Gum Recession?

-The easiest way to prevent gum recession from occurring in a patient is to practice good oral care.
+The easiest way to prevent gum recession is to practice good oral care.
 This includes flossing and brushing your teeth daily.
-It is recommended that patients have two visits with our office a year.
+It is recommended that patients visit our office twice a year.
 We may recommend more visits depending on the patient’s oral health.
-From there, it is recommended that all patients use a soft-bristled toothbrush and speaking to our dental professionals about the proper way to brush your teeth.
+From there, it is recommended that all patients use a soft-bristled toothbrush and speak to our dental professionals about the proper way to brush their teeth.
 Additionally, the following factors can help prevent gum recession:

 - Eliminate the use of tobacco products.

-- Monitor any chances that occur with your mouth, such as teeth grinding or clenching.
+- Monitor any changes that occur with your mouth, such as teeth grinding or clenching.